The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Fuchsian groups and the Bowen--Series map

-For the moment, we will concentrate on the case where $V$ is a compact surface and the associated Fuchsian group $\Gamma$ is called co-compact.
+For the moment, we will focus on the case when~$V =\mathbb D/\Gamma $ is a compact surface and the associated Fuchsian group~$\Gamma$ is called co-compact.
 In this case the limit set is the entire circle.
-The elements of the Fuchsian group $\Gamma$ have a number of useful and important properties.
+The elements of the Fuchsian group~$\Gamma$ have a few useful and important properties.